 - JPAS' Arts Adventure Series for Students (AAS)

-- Cultural Crossroads
+- Cultural Crossroads for At-Risk Youth

 - Stage Without A Theatre (SWAT)

 - JPAS Theatre Kids!
+And Competition Team

 - Youth Summer Musical Theatre

 The diversity of JPAS is second to none in both programming and outreach.
 Throughout the years, JPAS has collaborated with major cultural institutions from around the globe including the French Consulate, the Korean Society, and the Consulate General of Japan, Tulane University's Amistad Research Center, the Sofia Philharmonic of Sofia, Bulgaria, the Houma Terrebonne Civic Center, the Gulf Coast Performing Arts in Biloxi at the Biloxi Saenger Theatre, Pensacola Opera, the Grand Casino Biloxi, not to mention every professional arts organization in New Orleans.
-In a given season, patrons experience the broadest array of cultural offerings found anywhere, prompting one critic to comment that "JPAS is your one stop shopping source for all your cultural needs."
+In any given season, patrons experience the broadest array of cultural offerings found anywhere, prompting one critic to comment that "JPAS is your one stop shopping source for all your cultural needs."